Pediatrician serving Whittier

 - What you have already tried at home

 Whittier families I have helped tend to be thoughtful, deliberate parents who want to make a good decision, not a rushed one.
-A thirty-minute consultation is a calm space to think it through with a pediatrician who has been at this a long time.
+The book is a calm space to think it through with a pediatrician who has been at this a long time.

 Whittier families ask